The Counterfeit

 - mission should become accompaniment rather than authoritative teaching.

 This is not catholicity.
 It is dilution.
-The counterfeit universalizes by reducing truth until nearly anyone can remain included without conversion.
+The counterfeit universalizes by reducing truth until almost anyone may remain included without conversion.

 That is why the remnant must be distinguished carefully from the counterfeit's broadness.
 The true Church is universal because Christ wills to save all nations through one faith, one baptism, and one sacrificial order.
 The counterfeit is broad because it abandons the very truths that make the mission saving.